openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 # Overview

 This specification defines a mechanism on top of OAuth 2.0 to request and provide Verifiable Presentations.
+Verifiable Presentations are requested by adding a parameter `presentation_definition` as defined by [@!DIF.PresentationExchange] to an OAuth 2.0 Authorization Request.
+The Verifiable Presentations are returned to the Verifier in a `vp_token` response parameter, depending on the grant type either in the authorization or the token response.

+OpenID for Verifiable Presentations supports scenarios where the Authorization Request is sent from the Verifier to the Wallet using redirects on the same device (same-device flow) and where the Authorization Request is passed across devices (cross-device flow).

+Implementations can use any pre-existing OAuth grant type and response type in conjunction with this specifications to support different deployment architectures.
+This specification also introduces a new OAuth response mode `direct_post` to support the cross device flow (see (#response_mode_post)).

+This specification supports any Credential format used in the Issuer-Holder-Verifier Model, including, but not limited to those defined in [@VC_DATA], [@ISO.18013-5] and [@Hyperledger.Indy] (AnonCreds) even in the same transaction.
+The examples given in the main part of this specification use W3C Verifiable Credentials, but examples in other Credential formats are given in  (#alternative_credential_formats).

 Implementations can also be build on top of OpenID Connect Core, since OpenID Connect Core is based on OAuth 2.0.
 To benefit from the subject-signed ID Token feature, this specification can also be combined with the Self-Issued OP v2 specification [@SIOPv2].

-This specification supports any Credential format used in the Issuer-Holder-Verifier Model, including, but not limited to those defined in [@VC_DATA], [@ISO.18013-5] and [@Hyperledger.Indy] (AnonCreds).
-The examples given in the main part of this specification use W3C Verifiable Credentials, but examples in other Credential formats are given in  (#alternative_credential_formats).

-Verifiable Presentations are requested by adding a parameter `presentation_definition` as defined by [@!DIF.PresentationExchange] to an OAuth 2.0 Authorization Request.

-The Verifiable Presentations are returned to the Verifier in a `vp_token` response parameter.

-OpenID for Verifiable Presentations supports scenarios where Authorization Request is sent from the Verifier to the Wallet using redirects (same-device flow) and when it is passed an across devices (cross-device flow).

-Deployments can use any pre-existing OAuth grant type and response type in conjunction with this specifications to support those scenarios in the context of different deployment architectures.
-This specification also introduces a new OAuth response mode to support cross device scenarios initiated by the verifier (see (#response_mode_post)).

-Implementations can use any pre-existing OAuth 2.0 grant type and response type in conjunction with this specifications to support those scenarios in the context of different deployment architectures.

 # Authorization Request {#vp_token_request}